 Answers to common questions about executive coaching and mediation.

 Executive coaching brings leaders to life.
 It provides personalized professional development for business owners, partners, and people who manage people.
-It’s designed to ease the stress of dealing with day-to-day communication problems, decision-making, and even crisis situations by working with an objective partner to build upon your innate skill and confidence as a Fearless Leader.
+It’s designed to ease the stress of dealing with day-to-day communication problems, decision-making, and even crisis situations by working with your coach to build your innate skill and confidence as a Fearless Leader.

 The impartiality of an outside coach allows for a frank appraisal of your current leadership approach and frees you to work on personal development in a confidential, supported, and encouraging setting.

 You may be encountering interactions you’ve never dealt with before, experiencing conflict or miscommunication, and finding that those ‘tried-and-true’ techniques are no longer working.
 Executive coaching can make a real difference in your work life if you’re willing to take a deep dive into your leadership strengths as well as your shortcomings.
 We’ll address your active, real-life situations, try new approaches and learn from the results.
-If you’re ready to take a clear-eyed look at your situation and challenge yourself to be a more effective and confident leader, I’ll help you get there.
+If you’re ready to become a more effective and confident leader, I’ll help you get there.

-It’s good to have executive coaching in place to help when you run into an interaction that stumps you, if you’re going in circles in a relationship, or if there’s a leadership responsibility that’s uncomfortable, stressful, or new to you.
-Coaching centers on personal interactions, which may involve people you supervise, your clients, or even your leadership team.
+It’s good to have executive coaching in place to help when you run into an interaction that stumps you, when you find yourself going in circles in a relationship, or when you encounter a leadership responsibility that’s uncomfortable, stressful, or new to you.
+Coaching centers on personal interactions, with people you supervise, your clients, or even your leadership team.

 - Persistent leadership struggles